 Where is Riverview

 Riverview Hotel is the first hotel built along the iconic Singapore River and is strategically situated near Clarke Quay, Chinatown and Orchard Road, and just opposite Robertson Quay.
-The hotel is also within walking distance from the renowned Zouk Club and Filter, Singapore’s only private club.
+The hotel is also within walking distance from the renowned Zouk Club.

 Located just opposite Riverview Hotel across the river is Robertson Quay, named after Dr J Murray Robertson, a prominent Municipal Councillor during 19th century Singapore.